Artisan

 Digital Project Manager

 The Project Manager is crucial to helping a company prioritize the volume of minute details that make up a new product launch.
 They are involved in project planning and setting realistic deadlines while assisting in the realities of budgeting.
-They also have a hand in testing and reporting.
-They act as project staffers, gathering teams from IT, marketing, distribution and sales to implement an overarching business goal.
+Also, they have a hand in testing and reporting and they act as project staffers, gathering teams from IT, marketing, distribution and sales to implement an overarching business goal.
 Learn More about Digital Project Managers.

 Digital Strategist